benlei/create-issue-templateless/README.md

-It does have the ability to update an existing issue if you provide the `issue-number` field... or if you set the `update-by-title` field as true, it'll try to exhaustively search for an issue with the same title and update it.
+It does have the ability to update an existing issue if you provide the `issue-number` field... or if you set the `update-by-title` field as true, it'll try to exhaustively search for an issue with the same title and update it, otherwise will create the issue instead.

 ## Examples